 Albert Emma collects rare skate decks.
-A North Florida surfer-skater and former owner of the beloved but not-long-for-this world Square One Skate Shop, Emma’s been scavenging for and accumulating vintage sticks more than two decades.
+A Northeast Florida surfer-skater and former owner of the beloved but not-long-for-this world Square One Skate Shop, Emma’s been scavenging for and accumulating vintage sticks for more than two decades.
 Inspired by the artwork and culture of his youth, Emma has amassed an incredible collection that would make any skate collector green with envy.

 He was kind enough to come by Void HQ, share some of his favorite pieces from his collection, and answer a few questions about his sacred objects.